port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

   <TabItem value="azure-repos-pr-merge" label="Azure Repos">

-Below is how the deployment tracking can be done in Azure Repos using the PR merge strategy.:
+Below is a demonstration of how deployment tracking can be implemented using the Azure DevOps PR merge strategy:

 **Example**: